N4si/DevSecOps-Project/README.md

 - How to use [RTK](https://redux-toolkit.js.org/introduction/getting-started)
 - How to customize default classname of MUI.
 - Infinite Scrolling(using [react-infinite-scroller](https://www.npmjs.com/package/react-infinite-scroller))
+- How to make awesome carousel using [slick-carousel](https://react-slick.neostack.com)

 ## Third Party libraries used except for React and RTK